The scope of this Water Trails Master Plan includes three water trails within Black Hawk County:

 Conceptual planning for the Cedar Valley Lakes began in the late 1960s which ultimately led to the creation of the Cedar Valley Paddlers Trail.
 The Cedar Valley Lakes and many surrounding recreational trails were developed in tandem with the construction of U.S. Highway 218 in the early 1990s (then U.S. Highway 20).

 Prior to the construction of U.S. Highway 218, many of the lakes surrounding the Cedar River were only drawings on paper.
 Fisher Lake is the only natural lake in this whole area, while the remaining lakes are manmade.
 A conceptual plan developed by INRCOG in the 1970s is shown below.
 There are several differences between the 1970s conceptual plan and the lakes today.
-For example, Alice Wyth Lake is shown on the west of “Freeway 518” (now Iowa Highway 58), whereas it is situated to the east of Highway 58 today.
+For example, Alice Wyth Lake is shown on the west of “Freeway 518” (now Iowa Highway 58), however it is situated east of Iowa Highway 58 today.
 The highways and interchanges are also in different locations today than originally envisioned.

 The Cedar Valley Lakes Board was formed in 1985 to create a water-oriented recreation and conservation greenbelt along the Cedar River.
 The board remained active through the 1990s and was instrumental in overseeing a variety of improvements along the river.
 With the completion of the highway program in 2003, the Cedar Valley Lakes Board disbanded while other advocacy groups such as the Cedar Trails Partnership were formed.